lamhq/tech-notes/pages/devops/aws/app-integration/sqs/queue-types/fifo.md

 Messages that belong to the same message group are always processed one by one, in a strict order.

+Message group ID can't be used for Standard queues.

 ## Deduplication